Arie2021jw/SQL_Finding-Duplicates/README.md

 3) Finding the list of employees with odd numbers on column BusinessEntityID
 4) Update Pivoting every department name under its respective (department) group name by turning rows into columns
 5) Pivoting the number of employees by department into a single row using ROW_NUMBER (window) function, aggregation functions and CASE statements
+6) Reverse pivoting a query's result having multiple columns into only one column
-6) Reverse the pivoting of number of employees by department by turning columns into rows using a Cartesian Product and CASE statements
+7) Reverse the pivoting of number of employees by department by turning columns into rows using a Cartesian Product and CASE statements